fitchburgstate/arcade/README.md

-# arcade-games
+# arcade
-Games for the red Arcade system
+Arcade system
-Structure is in a different repo
+Games are in the arcade-games repo